itsblo536/recipes-website/README.md

 to implement multiple pages, including one to view specific recipes and one to create recipes.
 However, I found Chakra UI components being more aesthetically pleasing to view specific recipes.
-Additionally, I struggled a little implementing a separate create page alone, but I plan to attempt it for the final submission if time permits.
+Additionally, I struggled a little implementing a separate create page alone for the deadline, but I hope to be able to continue working on this over the summer!